 Before you begin shortlisting and interviewing candidates for your Google AdWords management service, establish some main criteria you are looking for.
 Are you looking for a dedicated account manager?
 How senior will that person be?
 What is their track record, and their experiences with other clients?

 Also, ask for an itemized version of your quote.
 This should lay out your campaign budget, and the amount of your spend that will actually go on Google ads.
 The second part of your cost structure is the agency fee you will pay for your specialist’s services.
-Check you are happy with the balance of these costs and how much of your budget is actually apportioned to AdWords.
-Doing so will also help you to ensure there are no unexpected costs from your agency, and what will be included in their service.
+Check that you are happy with the balance of these costs and how much of your budget is actually apportioned to AdWords.
+Doing so will also help you ensure there are no unexpected costs from your agency and what will be included in their service.